-The outcome variable in the left-hand side of Equation 1 is calculated by dividing the domestic debt over the total debt (i.e., domestic plus foreign debt) of firm i.
-For this, we transformed the foreign debt to dollars at the spot exchange rate and then calculated the share of domestic debt over the total.21 Although domestic debt includes US dollar-denominated loans issued in the domestic market, more than 80% of domestic debt is peso-denominated debt.
+17Evidently, our dependent variable will be affected by exchange rate movements such as the large Chilean denominated loans issued in the domestic market, more than 80% of domestic debt is pesodenominated debt.
 Furthermore, FCIC, capitalized in pesos, was the largest source of funds for banks during April and July 2020, as the right-hand-side panel of Figure 5 shows.
 Thus, we often use domestic debt and peso-denominated domestic debt almost interchangeably.

 The right-hand side in Equation 1 has the assignment variable, 2019 sales in logs, and the treatment, $Eligible_i$, which takes the value of 1 when firms have sales below the 1 million UF cutoff and 0 otherwise.
 The outcome variable is the firm-level average between May and July 2020.
-As mentioned before, we choose this period because the cutoff was increased in May and, starting in August 2020, other policies were launched which could distort our estimation.22 Thus, the estimate of δ is the estimated causal effect of becoming eligible for a FOGAPE-COVID loan-the average effect of the treatment over firms close to the cutoff.
+As mentioned before, we choose this period because the cutoff was increased in May and, starting in August 2020, other policies were launched which could distort our estimation.18 Thus, the estimate of δ is the estimated causal effect of becoming eligible for a FOGAPE-COVID loan-the average effect of the treatment over firms close to the cutoff.

 We estimate a local RDD with a triangular kernel.
 We do this for degrees zero (i.e., $\beta_1 = 0$) and 1 (i.e., $\beta_1 \neq 0$), and both Triangular and Epanechnikov kernel functions.
-As Cattaneo et al. (2021) recommends, we do not use controls other than log of sales, since we are not
+As Cattaneo et al. (2021) recommends, we do not use controls other than log of sales, since we are not looking to define parameters of interest or to increase the efficiency of the estimation.